 Another effective treatment that is frequently used in cases of psoriasis is phototherapy.
 It turns out that many sufferers who are exposed to direct sunlight (without staying too long) can enhance their condition.
 Phototherapy is based on ultraviolet light exposure for a short period.

 The symptoms associated with this skin condition are quite general.
 Some of the typical symptoms and signs of the presence of this skin disease are parts of the skin that are dry, inflamed and red.
 Flaky skin is another common symptom.
+Psoriasis can often be associated with eczema, and it is important to know the difference, click here to read about eczema.
 Typically, the skin on the area affected by psoriasis comes with a silver or white colour.
 In addition, some sufferers point out that in addition to flaky skin, dryness, inflammation, and redness; they also have itchy skin, irritation and even mild pain.
 It takes a visual checkup for a doctor to determine the presence of this persistent disease.
 There is no need to perform special tests or other medical procedure to detect psoriasis.
 If there are some other symptoms present on the skin, doctors may conduct a skin biopsy.

 Just like many other skin conditions, it can come in a few different forms.
 We will now present the most common types.